 These tests can be bought in stores.
 You put them in the area you want to be tested, leave them for a period of time, and mail them to a testing facility.
 Because radon is released over time, the longer the test sits, the more accurate the results.
-Foundation repair companies can also perform the tests.
+Foundation repair companies, like Adams Foundation Repair, can also perform the tests.

 According to the Environmental Protection Agency, if the levels of radon above 4 pCi/L (picoCuries per liter of air), you should take steps to mitigate the radon gas using a radon mitigation system.

 What is a Radon Mitigation System?